bio-h/BioHackAcademy.github.io/bha5/class/4/preparing-slides.md

 1. Cut a piece of tissue as thin as possible
 2. Put a small droplet of water on an object slide.
 3. Put the piece of tissue into the droplet.
-Make sure the tissue stretches and does not curls.
+Make sure the tissue stretches and does not curl.
-4. a.Continue with staining OR
+4. a.
+Continue with staining OR
-   b.put on the cover slide
+   b.
+Put on the cover slide

 ## Method for colonies on solid medium